Quantum gravity from the point of view of locally covariant quantum field theory: Quantization

 where the variables are $(h,b,c^0,...,c^3,\overline{c}_0,...,\overline{c}_3)$.
 In the formula above $\Box_H=\delta d$ is the Hodge Laplacian, $\delta\doteq\hinv d*$ is the codifferential and $\Box_L$ is given in local coordinates by \be (\Box_L h)_{\al\bet}= \nabla^\mu\nabla_\mu h_{\al\bet}-2(R_{(\al}^{\phantom{(\al}\mu}h^{\phantom{\mu}}_{\bet)\mu}+R_{(\al\phantom{\mu\nu}\bet)}^{\phantom{(\al}\mu\nu\phantom{\bet)}}h_{\mu\nu}) \,. \ee In the literature, $\Box_L$ it is called the Lichnerowicz Laplacian \cite{Lich} and it provides a generalization of the Hodge Laplacian to the space of symmetric contravariant 2 tensors.
 Note that $\Box_L$ commutes with $G$ on $\E(\Mcal)$.
 It is now easy to check that the retarded and advanced propagators for $S_0$ are given by:

-where $\delta_4$ denotes the Dirac delta in 4 dimensions and subscript ${}_y$ in $\di^*_y$ means that the operator should be applied on the second variable.
+where $\delta_4$ denotes the Dirac delta in 4 dimensions and subscripts in $\di_x$ and $\di^*_y$ mean that the operator should be applied to the first, respectively, to the second variable.
 In the above formula $\Delta_t^{A/R}$ are the advanced/retarded propagators for the operator $\Box_L$ acting on symmetric tensor fields with compact support $\E_c(\Mcal)=\Gamma_c(S^2T^*M)$.
 Analogously, $\Delta_s^{A/R}$ are the propagators for $\Box_H$ on 0-forms (scalar functions).
 Using the above formula we can write down the expression for the causal propagator and use this propagator to define the classical linearized theory, by introducing the Peierls bracket:

 where $\Delta=\Delta^R-\Delta^A$.
 Let us define microcausal functionals as smooth, compactly supported functionals whose derivatives (with respect to both $\ph$ and $\ph^\dgr$) satisfy the WF set condition: \be \WF(F^{(n)}(\ph,\ph^\dgr))\subset \Xi_n,\quad\forall n\in\NN,\ \forall\ph\in\overline{\E}(\Mcal)\,, \ee where $\Xi_n$ is an open cone defined as \be \Xi_n\doteq T^*M^n\setminus\{(x_1,\dots,x_n;k_1,\dots,k_n)| (k_1,\dots,k_n)\in (\overline{V}_+^n \cup \overline{V}_-^n)_{(x_1,\dots,x_n)}\}\,, \ee where $\overline{V}_\pm$ is the closed future/past lightcone with respect to the metric $g_0$.
 Let $\BV_\mc(\Mcal)$ denote the space of microcausal functionals.
 It is equipped with the H\"ormander topology $\tau_{\Xi}$, which allows to control properties of functional derivatives (see \cite{FR} for a precise definition).
 We extend the space of covariant fields to ones induced by natural transformations in $\Phi\in\Nat(\Tens_c,\BV_{\mc})$ and the algebra generated by the corresponding functionals $\Phi_{\vr{f}}^\beta$ is denoted by $\BVcal_{\mc}(\Mcal)$.